Kylie Kwong: Career

 On 1 October 2011, Kwong's first ever tableware range went on sale in Oxfam shops around Australia.
 The range, which includes a soup bowl and rice bowl with matching plates, soup spoon, teapot, teacup and coffee cup, is a joint project with Oxfam Australia and is hand-crafted by one of Oxfam's fair trade producer partners in Vietnam, Mai Vietnamese Handicrafts.

 In 2019 Kwong announced the closure of her restaurant citing a desire for change in her fiftieth year.

 In November 2019 Kwong was appointed Ambassador for food, culture and community for the newly revitalised South Eveleigh precinct.
 Formerly known as the Australian Technology Park, an established technology and innovation hub, the area was developed to include diverse office, retail, dining, wellness and cultural areas.
-Kwong’s role is to encourage workers, visitors and the wider community to engage with the precinct through food, culture and community activation.
+Kwong's role is to encourage workers, visitors and the wider community to engage with the precinct through food, culture and community activation.

 In 2020 Kylie Kwong participated in the 22nd Biennale of Sydney.
 Her original plan was to hold a behind-the-scenes event exploring “the concept of ‘true nourishment’ through preparing food, serving community, and sharing respect for the people, stories and places behind the food that we eat”.
-As Ambassador for Food, Culture and Community for South Eveleigh and also as Ambassador for the Wayside Chapel, events were planned to be held at the Wayside Chapel and at Eveleigh Green in South Eveleigh.
-With the onset of Covid-19 restrictions she refocussed on cooking and delivering weekly meals over two months as a gesture of support for seven community and health leaders.
+As Ambassador for Food, Culture and Community for South Eveleigh and also as Ambassador for the Wayside Chapel events were planned to be held at the Wayside Chapel and at Eveleigh Green in South Eveleigh.
+With the onset of COVID-19 restrictions she refocussed on cooking and delivering weekly meals over two months as a gesture of support for seven community and health leaders.
 The essence of the project was captured in conversations with three of these leaders and documented under the title True Nourishment for the Biennale.

 In May 2021 Kwong opened her own cafeteria-style dining venue, Lucky Kwong, in the precinct.
 The venue, named after the son she and her wife lost in 2012, was established with a focus on quality, ethically sourced ingredients and nourishing dishes.
+In June 2024 Lucky Kwong will close with Kwong to retire from being a restaurant proprietor.